 What is the secret to mastering the perfect tail plait?
 Nimble fingers, a flair for detail, plenty of practice — and a horse who stands stock-still, certainly helps.

-When we asked H&H readers for their tips on creating immaculate plaits, we were blown away by the eye-catching creations that were sent in.
+When we asked H&H readers for their tips on creating immaculate plaits and braid, we were blown away by the eye-catching creations that were sent in.
 You really are a talented bunch!

 To celebrate the art of the perfect tail plait — and to enjoy some extraordinary masterpieces — here are 18 showstoppers.
 Prepare to be amazed.